Hess Midstream LP research snapshot

 DimensionConclusionConfidence

 Business qualityHess Midstream gathers, processes, stores, terminals, and handles oil, natural gas, NGLs, and produced water in the Bakken and Three Forks.
-Long-term service agreements turn customer volumes into recurring fee revenue.High
+Long-term service agreements and minimum volume commitments turn customer volumes into recurring fee revenue, with roughly 85% of revenue fixed fee.High

-MoatThe moat is a connected North Dakota asset network, permits, operating know-how, inflation-linked tariffs, minimum volume commitments, and switching friction for an integrated upstream customer.
+MoatThe moat is a connected North Dakota asset network, permits, operating know-how, inflation-linked tariffs, minimum volume commitments through 2028, and switching friction for an integrated upstream customer.
 It is narrower than a diversified pipeline network.Medium-high

-ManagementCEO Jonathan Stein and the team reduced planned 2026 capital spending, raised adjusted free cash flow guidance, completed $60 million of accretive repurchases, and continued distribution growth.
-Debt reduction remains an important capital-allocation test.Medium-high
+ManagementCEO Jonathan Stein and CFO Mike Chadwick reduced 2026 capital spending guidance by roughly a third, raised adjusted free cash flow guidance to $910 million to $960 million, completed a $60 million accretive repurchase, and increased the quarterly distribution to $0.7888.
+Debt reduction and leverage near 3x remain important capital-allocation tests.Medium-high

-ValuationAt $38.62, the tool-based check gave about 13.43x TTM EPS, 6.23x TTM free cash flow per Class A share, 3.04x TTM sales, and an 8.08% annualized distribution yield.
-The public and total-economic share-count definitions must not be mixed.Medium-high
+ValuationAt $40.83, the tool-based check gave about 14.18x TTM EPS, 10.58x TTM free cash flow, 5.17x TTM sales, and a 7.63% dividend yield per StockAnalysis, with an EV to EBITDA ratio near 9.81.
+The public Class A and total economic share-count definitions must not be mixed.Medium-high

-AI confidenceHigh confidence applies to the business map, filings, guidance, and market-cap calculation.
-Confidence in future price outcomes is lower because the security is sensitive to leverage, interest rates, volumes, and the required yield.High data confidence
+AI confidenceHigh confidence applies to the business map, filings, guidance, market-cap calculation, and published technical data.
+Confidence in future price outcomes is lower because the security is sensitive to leverage, interest rates, volumes, the required yield, and analyst sentiment.High data confidence

 Investment certaintyMedium certainty.
-HESM has visible contracts and cash generation, but a concentrated customer base and leveraged capital structure limit the margin of safety.Medium
+HESM has visible contracts, strong cash generation, and a growing distribution, but a concentrated customer base, leveraged capital structure, and a price above the average analyst target limit the margin of safety.Medium

 HESM AI stock forecast